CLU-MSCP/bedics/03-R_Environment/import.md

 ## 2. Importing Data in R {#dsur3_2}

-Below are commonly used functions for importing data.
-They rely on the following three packages all of which are contained within the [`tidyverse`](https://www.tidyverse.org/packages/).
-However, you could load them seperately:
+Below are commonly used functions for importing data in several CLU classes.
+A more exhaustive list can be found in Wickham's [R4DS](http://r4ds.had.co.nz/data-import.html).

 **Step 1.
 Load Libaries**

+The functions we use rely on the following three packages all of which are contained within the [`tidyverse`](https://www.tidyverse.org/packages/).
+However, you could load them seperately such as:
 ```{r}
 # Load Libraries for Import
 library(readr) # for *.csv and *.dat in class